-- Ensure the tool is properly and securely bolted in place. - Ensure the tool is constructed such that it cannot create a hazardous situation by dropping a part unexpectedly.
+- Ensure the tool is properly and securely bolted in place. - Always use the specified positioning pin.

-3.5.
+6.5.
 Control Box Clearance

 The flow of hot air in the Control Box can result in equipment malfunction.
 The Control Box requires a minimum clearance of 50 mm on each side for sufficient cool airflow.
 The recommended Control Box clearance is 200 mm.